 A landscaping marketing plan will increase your company’s online visibility, help you stand out from the competition and generate new leads.
-In this landscaping marketing primer, we look at 13 lawn care marketing tactics and ideas that will teach you how to grow your landscaping business and establish it as an industry leader.
+In this digital marketing for landscapers primer, we look at 13 lawn care marketing tactics and ideas that will teach you how to grow your landscaping business and establish it as an industry leader.

 Every year, new landscaping businesses enter the market.
 In fact, nearly 20% of the entire industry is made up of new landscaping services, which begs the question: How does a landscaping business promote itself in a competitive market?

 Broadly speaking, there are two ways: digital and traditional marketing.
 Most companies have a strong grasp of traditional marketing, yet due to a lack of digital marketing acumen, struggle to effectively market themselves online.

 The gist of digital marketing entails various unpaid (search engine optimization) and paid (PPC advertising) tactics to direct traffic to your website to generate leads and sales.
 Search engine optimization is a long-term process used to improve a website’s visibility online.

 Landscaping PPC marketing achieves the same thing, but it’s considered a short-term strategy as companies bid for the top placement of their online advertisements.
 As soon as they stop paying, they no longer appear in top ad positions online.

 A robust marketing plan is how to grow a landscaping business.
 It will contain both marketing ideas for your gardening business, and some universal marketing tactics that still work well for location-based service businesses.

 Comrade Digital Marketing Agency can help you with the above if you’re unsure how to go about it.
 Schedule a free consultation.